knutsoned/bevy_lazy_signals/README.md

 The LazySignalsPlugin will register the core types and systems.

-During application init, create signals, computeds, effects, and tasks with the API, reading and sending signals and memos in update systems.
+Create signals, computeds, effects, and tasks with the API during application init.
+Read and send signals and read memoized computeds in update systems.

 For basic usage, an application specific resource may track the reactive primitive entities.